MAKEUP PRODUCTS (NON-PERMANENT)

 37737

-Although many chemicals in cosmetics pose slight or zero threat, some have been associated with substantial medical conditions, including cancer, and neurological harm.
-Cosmetic chemicals get into a person's body through the skin and inhalation, and cause similar dangers as food chemicals, per this site.
+Though the majority of chemicals in beauty products and cosmetics present little or absolutely no threat, some have been associated to considerable medical problems, including neurological harm and cancer.
+Chemicals in cosmetics enter the body through the skin and inhalation, and lead to the same risks as food chemicals, per this site.